envytools/envytools/hwdocs/fifo/puller.rst

 SEMAPHORE error has several subtypes, depending on card generation.

 NV11:NV50 SEMAPHORE error subtypes:

 - 1: INVALID_OPERAND: wrong parameter to a method
 - 2: INVALID_STATE: attempt to acquire/release without proper setup

 NV50:NVC0 SEMAPHORE error subtypes:

 - 1: ADDRESS_UNALIGNED: address not divisible by 4
 - 2: INVALID_STATE: attempt to acquire/release without proper setup
 - 3: ADDRESS_TOO_LARGE: attempt to set >40-bit address or >16-bit offset
 - 4: MEM_FAULT: got VM fault when reading/writing semaphore

 NVC0 SEMAPHORE error subtypes:

-[XXX: figure this out]
+.. todo:: figure this out

 If the acquire doesn't immediately succeed, the acquire parameters are written to puller state, and the read will be periodically retried.
 Further puller